Stay at Home Mum – Survive and Thrive on One Wage

 Give Cuddles or a Feed

 The calmer you are, the quicker your baby will calm down after the shots.
 So be prepared with a calming voice, and by patting, cuddling, and rocking your baby.
-If bub is really unsettled you may want to feed it as well.
+If bub is really unsettled you may want to feed them as well.

 Choose a Good Time